Marketing for Government Contracting Companies

 3. Visual Stability

+Load Time is the amount of time it takes to display enough information to be helpful to the visitor.
 Load Time is measured in terms of the Largest Colorful Paint (LCP).

-This is the amount of time it takes to display enough information to be helpful to the visitor.
+Interactivity determines how long before a visitor can interact with that webpage.
 Interactivity is measured by First Input Delay (FID).
-This determines how long before a visitor can interact with that webpage.

 Search Engine Optimization